 At this stage, the global projection picture starts to emerge, and refinements are made according to a consensus view of both Secretariats and external advisors.
 On the basis of these discussions and updated information, a second baseline is produced.
-The information generated is used to prepare market assessments for cereals, oilseeds, sugar, meats, dairy products, fish, biofuels and cotton over the course of the Outlook period.
+The information generated is used to prepare market assessments for biofuels, cereals, oilseeds, sugar, meats, fish and sea food, dairy products and cotton over the course of the Outlook period.